Vonage/vonage-python-sdk/README.md

 [asyncio](https://docs.python.org/3/library/asyncio.html) is a library to write **concurrent** code using the **async/await** syntax.

-We don't currently support asyncio in the Python SDK but we are planning to do so in upcoming releases.
+We don't currently support asyncio in the Python SDK.

 ## Contributing